TyGuS/suslik/README.md

 where the necessary arguments and options are

 ```
 folder                        a folder with the predicate definitions, lemmas, and synthesis goal file
 goalName                      a test case name (the file under the specified folder, called goalName.syn)

 -r, --trace <value>           print the entire derivation trace; default: true
-  -t, --timeout <value>  timeout for the derivation (in milliseconds); default: 300000 (5 min)
+-t, --timeout <value>         timeout for the derivation default (in millisecondds): 300000 (5 min)
-  -a, --assert <value>   check that the synthesized result matches the last part of the test file; default: false
+-a, --assert <value>          check that the synthesized result agains the expected one; default: false
+-c, --maxCloseDepth <value>   maximum unfolding depth in the post-condition; default: 1
+-o, --maxOpenDepth <value>    maximum unfolding depth in the pre-condition; default: 1
+-b, --branchAbduction <value> abduce branches; default: false

-  --help                 prints this usage text
+--help                        prints the help reference
 ```

 Once the synthesis is done execution statistics will be available in `stats.csv`.